 How It Stacks Up to Similar Airline Credit Cards

-The United MileagePlus Explorer Card also pays 40,000 bonus miles, but the spending threshold is $2,000.
-The Southwest credit cards only require $1,000 to receive the spending bonus.
-The United MileagePlus Explorer Card also charges a $95 annual fee, which is waived in the first year, but automatically gives you elite benefits, like priority boarding and companion tickets.
+The United MileagePlus Explorer Card pays 40,000 bonus miles with a spending threshold of $2,000.
+The United MileagePlus Explorer Card also charges a $95 annual fee, but automatically gives you elite benefits, like priority boarding and companion tickets.
 You'll earn 2 miles per dollar on tickets purchased from United and 1 mile per dollar on all other purchases.

 If the majority of your flights are on Southwest Airlines, one of the Southwest credit cards is a better choice of airline rewards credit cards.
-However, if you're flexible on the airlines and you're willing to pay a higher annual fee, the United MileagePlus Explorer card may be better option, considering you automatically get companion tickets just by having the credit card.
+If you're flexible on the airlines and you're willing to pay a higher annual fee, the United MileagePlus Explorer card may be the better option, considering you automatically get companion tickets just by having the credit card.